 It’ll try to entertain itself by digging or looking for a way to escape.
-This can escalate into restless behavior, where the tortoise becomes obsessed with:
+This can escalate into restless behavior, where the tortoise becomes obsessed with the following:

 If it doesn’t find entertainment soon, it can become depressed.
-This can result in a loss of appetite, self-destructive behavior, or an unnatural amount of sleep.
+This can result in a loss of appetite, self-destructive behavior, or excessive sleep.

 A small enclosure will also cause restlessness.
-The tortoise won’t have enough space to move in, making it feel restless as it covers the same, limited ground multiple times a day.
+The tortoise won’t have enough space to move in, making it feel restless as it covers the same limited ground multiple times daily.